open-horizon/open-horizon.github.io/docs/secrets/managing_secrets.md

 ```

 ### User private secrets
-User private secrets are only accessible to services owned by the creating user or an organization.
+User private secrets are only accessible to services that are owned by the creating user or an organization.
 They follow the naming convention `user/<username>/<secret-name>`.

 ```bash
 hzn secretsmanager secret add --secretKey <key> --secretDetail <value> user/<username>/<secret-name>